protoloft/klipper_z_calibration/README.md

 So, please check your endstop, the rod of the endstop and the position touching the body of the probe's switch!

-**:exclamation: Please, do NOT drive the endstop pin on the switch's actuator directly - otherwise you do it on your own risk and I will reject any support request :exclamation:**
+> **:exclamation: Please, do NOT drive the endstop pin on the switch's actuator directly!
+> Otherwise, you do it on your own risk and I will reject any request for support!**

 If you do so, a correct or at least a working measured hight at the switch is all up to the different forces in this system.
 But forces can change due to many reasons.
 The best case